-During March, the winter season slowly passes, so that spring can begin.
-However, it remains cold and snow is likely to fall during the first days of the month.
+During March the winter season is slowly passing, so that spring can begin.
+However, the cold remains and snow is likely to fall during the first days of the month.
 The average maximum temperature is 10°C while the minimum temperature averages 2°C.

 Regarding the time or the clock, it changes in the middle of the month and moves forward 1 hour.
 This allows you to gain more daylight in order to visit and get to know more corners of this city.
 It is estimated that it starts to get dark approximately at 18:30 or 6:30 pm.

-What to pack in your suitcase when visiting NY in March?
+What to pack when visiting NY in March?

-People who live in New York do not stop going out and visiting places because of the cold.
-So that the weather doesn't stop you either, make sure you prepare your suitcase well, with the necessary things.
-Some of the clothes that you cannot miss are the following:
+People who live in New York do not stop going out and visiting places because of the cold weather.
+So that the weather doesn't stop you either, make sure you pack your suitcase well, with the necessary things.
+Some of the must-have items of clothing are as follows: